leandromet/Geoprocessamento---Geoprocessing/README.md

 Geoprocessamento
 ================

-General geoprocessing utilities used on my work at National Institute of The Atlantic Forest and Brazilian Forest Services
+General geoprocessing utilities used on my work at National Institute of The National Institute for the Atlantic Forest *(INMA)* and Brazilian Forest Services *(SFB)*

 youtube playlist with Geospatial training given for Environment usage: https://youtube.com/playlist?list=PLLUbh_WhfRq_t7GPziUnMZNHWj-hYNEO8